ChasHolloway/Thinkopolis/README.md

 You might be wondering who comes up with this stuff.

 That’s the secret to why Thinkopolis hits big.
-See, in this world you get to know the cast of characters who actually create and write Thinkopolis.
-Like Arch Adams, and Brandi Lane, Doc Arkon, Holden Pott, who was the last of the beats and the first hippie, and Haydn Jones, and Rob & Mel.
+See, in this world you get to know the cast of characters who actually create Thinkopolis.
+Like Arch Adams and Brandi Lane, Doc Arkon and Holden Pott, who was the last of the beats and the first hippie.
+Haydn Jones, a revolutionary war hero.
+Rob & Mel who broadcast their radio show from a secret bunker underneath Hollywood & Vine.
 They all wound up here in the American Dream, one way or another, and now they’re stranded.

 Turns out the American Dream is a real place.
-But it’s not about little houses behind white picket fences anymore.
-It’s about a post-apocalyptic future after the Little War turned Los Angeles into a radioactive jungle.
+But it’s not little houses behind white picket fences anymore.
+It’s a post-apocalyptic future after the Little War turned Los Angeles into a radioactive jungle.

 ## There's Brandi Lane